This isn’t my first Rodeo ,But I can still be stubborn, some things I just can’t hike without such as my trusty chair.

 Virtually every hiker wears these they cost around £20 and come in thousands of crazy colours

-You can get in the Uk but easier to get in the USA
+You can get in the Uk but cheaper in the USA

 Hat: Appalachian Trail BEANIE